RedeemerT9/featuretest/READme.md

-# Learning how to manage developers:
+# Learning how to manage developers
+# I'M an Engineer
+# Class25 will all be hired: